|Nutritional Guidelines (per serving)|

 The good news is, you really don't need any dairy ingredients to make peanut brittle at all, so it's the perfect treat for vegans and anyone eating dairy-free.
 We can't say your dentist will necessarily agree with me on that one, though!

 Peanut brittle is also super fast to make, so it can be a great time-saving option if you have a long list of Christmas treats to bake up, and this recipe can even be made entirely in the microwave.
 What's not to love?
-Read the entire recipe thoroughly first, however, since one you get started, you really won't be able to stop to check in again.
+Read the entire recipe thoroughly first, however, since once you get started, you won't be able to stop to check in again.

 - 1 1/2 cups dry-roasted peanuts